toiletbril/toiletdb/README.md

         revert  reverse         Revert uncommited changes.
 ```

-For testing purposes, you can generate student database file with:
+For testing purposes, you can generate mock student database file with:

 ```console
 $ python3 scripts/make_db.py <count of entries> <filename> [name complexity, number from 1 to 5]